jeffeland/myGitHubBlog/data/author.md

-Jean-Francois Landreau
+# Jean-Francois Landreau
-This is a fun story about Jean-Francois Landreau.
+This is a funny story about Jean-Francois Landreau